 Be ready for severe wind gusts in Dunedin and Otago Peninsula

-A severe weather warning is in place for Dunedin and the Otago Peninsula from Wednesday morning.
-Wind gusts of 120 km/h are likely in exposed places between late Wednesday morning and Wednesday evening.
+A severe weather warning is in place for Dunedin and the Otago Peninsula from this afternoon.
+Wind gusts of 120 km/h are likely in exposed places between late Tuesday afternoon and early Wednesday morning.

 Winds of this strength have the potential to bring down trees and power lines, and can create electricity-related hazards.
 People are also advised to be aware of the fire risk in these areas.